chiahsien/XcodeProjSorter/README.md

 # XcodeProjSorter

-A command-line tool to sort Xcode's `.xcodeproj` file.
+A library to sort Xcode's `.xcodeproj` file.
 It sorts following sessions:
 - `PBXGroup`
 - `PBXResourcesBuildPhase`
 - `PBXSourcesBuildPhase`

-## Build
+## Command Line Tool

-After running `swift build -c release` command, you can find the executable in `.build/release`.
+You can find the command-line tool project under `CLI` directory and build it by yourself.
 Or, you can download it from [releases](https://github.com/chiahsien/XcodeProjSorter/releases) page.

 ## Usage